CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Glossary/Data Glossary.md

 Non Disclosure Agreement (NDA) could come in multiple forms.
 It could be that we don't have a Word Document that contains the word NDA in the title attached to the company record.
 It could be that there is a property in the CRM for setting a true or false if the NDA is signed or not.

 Signed could mean multiple things.
-For example, many digital signature platforms are avialable today that have API's that allows us to check if a certain agreement has been digitally signed and by whom.
+For example, many digital signature platforms are available today that have API's that allows us to check if a certain agreement has been digitally signed and by whom.
 Many documents will be scanned PDF documents where smarted and more sophisticated techniques will need to be utilised to determined if a document is signed.
 At the end of the day, they will all map to Vocabularies, even if that Vocabulary came from a third party of external process.
 For example, if you utilised a third party machine learning platform to upload a document and it told us if it was signed or not then we will have a Vocabulary to has the value of the result in it.

 There are 2 quality metrics that are calculated off Glossary Terms and usage.
 Trust, Usability and SOMETHING.
 The way to increase these quality metrics is to have more people create streams off Glossary Terms, to create Clean projects based off Glossary Terms and to have your other Quality MEtrics for the data associated with a Glossary Term be very high.

-Usablity is also calculated off:
+Usability is also calculated off:

-  - Are all modelling formats supported by the Glossary Term e.g. Supports Excel, Power BI, Data Robot, Azure ML.
-Often we will need to support writing to an online file so that systmes like Excel can use its "from file feature".
+  - Are all modeling formats supported by the Glossary Term e.g. Supports Excel, Power BI, Data Robot, Azure ML.
+Often we will need to support writing to an online file so that systems like Excel can use its "from file feature".

   - How many streams are running off this Term versus others.